hyosung11/Launch-School/Courses/journal.md

 16:00 Back from the Career Ministry Resources meeting and want to code.
 I made Anki cards of many of the medium problems yesterday and want to make more, so I have a place where I can keep seeing the types of problems even if I can't actually code out solutions.

 17:00 Took medium problems I found in my study sessions and put them in my Medium-Problems folder and I think I have most of them in Anki.

+17:12 My legs are tired.
+I still have problems with finding solutions.